The Recovery Script Meets Production

 What's Next

-March 10: boot Gentoo, run the recovery script, fix libxcrypt, reset password, re-enable display manager.
-If everything works, the system is back online after 14 days.
+March 10: boot Gentoo, run the recovery workflow, repair authentication support, reset access, and re-enable the display manager.
+If everything works, the system returns to service with logs explaining every step.

 Also March 10 (probably): verify that the CF Pages build succeeded.
 Check that the deployments and argonaut modules are working correctly in the live site.